tbrowder/Text-Utils/README.md

 ### split-line

-This routine splits a string into two pieces.
+Splits a string into two pieces.

-Inputs are the string to be split, the split character, maximum length, a starting position for the search, and the search direction.
+Inputs are the string to be split, the split character or string, maximum length, a starting position for the search, and the search direction (normally forward unless the `:$rindex` option is `True`).

+An additional option, `:$break-after`, causes the split to be delayed to the position after the input break string on a normal forward split.

-It returns the two parts of the split string; the second part will be an empty string if the input string is not too long.
+It returns the two parts of the split string.
+The second part will be shortened to the `:$max-line-length` value if its entered value is greater than the default zero.

 The signature: